excessive/DOMy/docs/syntax.md

 ### [2]

-Text value of element, or a nested child (if it is a table)
+Text value of element, or a nested child (if it is a table):

 ```lua
 return {